spraot/mqtt-scripts/doc/README.header.md

 Options:
-  --version                Show version number                         [boolean] -c, --config             Path to JSON config file -d, --dir                directory to scan for .js and .coffee files. can be
+  --version                Show version number                         [boolean] -c, --config             Path to JSON config file -d, --dir                directory to scan for .js files. can be used multiple
-                           used multiple times.
+                           times.
   -h, --help               Show help                                   [boolean] -s, --variable-prefix    topic prefix for $ substitution (shorthand for
                            variables, see docs)                 [default: "var"]